brunoamorim616/nodejs-study-repo/steams.md

 ## Writable Streams
 - Res is a example of writable stream on the server, while Req is a example on the client.
 - Generally `POST` HTTP method.

+## Processing the client's data on the server
+- While recieving data on demand from the client's request, a god aproach is to user a `asynchronous for` to handle the chunks.
+- When the process is done, a response can be returned to the client.